-Our mission is to create and sustain a gathering place for cultural education, social, civic and recreational events to perpetuate the value of aloha.
+Our mission is to create and sustain a gathering place for cultural education and for community engagement and actions to support social, civic and recreation events that perpetuate the value of aloha and the betterment of our community.

 Voted in the Top 5 Farmers’ Markets by Hawaii Magazine Readers’ Choice Awards!